-Summing the individual impairments across the four HUC-12s yields, twenty (20) bacteria (E. coli) TMDLs and eight (8) total suspended solids (TSS) TMDLs.
+Summing the individual impairments across the six HUC-12s yields, twenty-one (21) bacteria (E. coli) TMDLs, seven (7) total phosphorus (TP) TMDLs and three (3) total suspended solids (TSS) TMDLs.
 TMDL tables for all of these segments are found in the Attachments to this Decision Document.
-IDEM explained that those segments which exhibited impaired biology (i.e., impaired biotic communities (IBC)) were addressed via surrogate TSS TMDLs.
-IDEM linked IBC impairments, observed in the MCW, to sediment inputs and explained that implementation efforts designed to mitigate sediment inputs to surface waters would likely result in improved habitat for fish and macroinvertebrate communities.
+IDEM explained that those segments which exhibited impaired biology (i.e., impaired biotic communities (IBC)) were addressed via surrogate TP and/or TSS TMDLs.
+IDEM linked IBC impairments, observed in the VFMRW, to sediment inputs and explained that implementation efforts designed to mitigate sediment inputs to surface waters would likely result in improved habitat for fish and macroinvertebrate communities.
+Additionally, segments which exhibited dissolved oxygen (DO) impairments were addressed via surrogate TP and/or TSS TMDLs.